inveniosoftware/docs-invenio-ils/docs/customize/develop.md

 Now visit [https://127.0.0.1:3000](https://127.0.0.1:3000) (accept the self-signed certificate warning if proposed).
 You should now see the InvenioILS website.

+If requests to the backend are failing, you might have to visit [https://127.0.0.1:5000](https://127.0.0.1:5000) and also there accept the self-signed certificate.

 ### 6. Stop it
 When you are done, you can stop your instance and optionally destroy the containers: